Camping Tours & Trips in Australian Outback

 Billion-star skies illuminate Karijini National Park and Yardie Creek camps.
 Semi-permanent tents with proper beds await after gorge explorations.
 Authentic stays at Cheela Plains station feature shared meals and stories.

-Duration 3 days Destinations Alice Springs, Yulara, Uluru-Kata Tjuta National Park, Kings Canyon Age Range Ages 8+ Operator On The Go Tours From
+Duration 5 days Destinations Uluru, Uluru-Kata Tjuta National Park, Kings Canyon, Tjoritja / West MacDonnell National Park, Alice Springs Age Range Ages 12+ Operator Adventure Tours Australia From

 Nights under stars at Finke Gorge National Park give way to air-conditioned tents at Kings Creek Station with shared facilities.
 Tented camps in Watarrka National Park feature ensuite bathrooms, while campfire evenings and cooling dips at Ormiston Gorge follow the Ghost Gum Walk.